Swale Green Party is your local Green Party for the Faversham, Sittingbourne and Sheppey areas.

 At the June 2019 Swale Borough Council meeting, Tim Valentine proposed a motion to Declare a Climate & Ecological Emergency.
 The motion was passed and council staff will now work towards making the council's operations carbon neutral by 2025.
 Sittingbourne, Sheppey and Faversham intend to be Carbon Neutral by 2030.
 The council aims to be free of single use plastics by 2021.

-Council officers will now create an action plan to prioritise improving energy efficiency and making space for nature.
+The Council now have an action plan, prioritising the improvement of energy efficiency and making space for nature.
 They will pursue the Swale Strategic Air Quality Action Plan and call on the Borough's MPs to support the motion.

 The Green Party do politics differently.
 We believe decisions should be taken as locally as possible.
 Politics is not restricted to the council chamber but happens through actions in the community.
 From picking up a piece of plastic waste to running a group like the Brownies, positive actions make our villages the great places they are to live.
 We want to support positive action by everybody.
 So get in touch.
 Let us know your priorities, and what we can do to help.